what are the mudras?

-Mudras are elaborate hand and finger gestures which have symbolic meaning as visual language.
-As physical postures, their energetic powers can be directed to heal our bodies.
-The word ‘mudra’ in Sanskrit means “sealing in the energy”.
+Mudras, derived from Sanskrit meaning “sealing in the energy”, are elaborate hand and finger gestures which have symbolic meaning as visual language.
+Also known as Yoga of the hands and fingers, their energetic powers can be directed to heal and influence the energies within our bodies.

 As visual language, mudras signify specific meditative practices, particular deities, and cultural rituals, such as dance, painting and sculpture.
 Each subtle physical movement conveys meaning to the viewer and to the practitioner.
 The non-verbal communication retains the efficacy of the spoken word, relating such concepts as the ‘Good Law’, courage, adoration, and knowledge.
 These symbols point the way toward the goal of attaining Enlightenment.